ThomasLuypaert/soundscapeR/README.md

 <!-- badges: end -->

-The goal of `soundscapeR` is to provide a standardized analytical pipeline for the computation, visualization and richness estimation of soundscapes.
+The goal of `soundscaper` is to provide a standardized analytical pipeline for the computation, visualization and richness estimation of soundscapes.
 The package is designed to work with either continuous or regular-interval long-duration acoustic recordings, and can handle both